Beware of unmarked spoilers!

 - Glamour Failure:

 - Mimics can only shapeshift into objects already nearby — if you see more than one of an item, prime your weapons.
 There's also a chance that when they shift into an object, it'll be floating in the air or even appear to briefly vibrate or shift.
+Their momentum also carries over, so if an object tips over unprompted, smash it.

 - Greater Mimics can also apparently attempt to imitate people, albeit not very well.
 One room has a series of test chambers, one of which contains a trapped Greater Mimic.
 If you stand there and watch it long enough, it may shapeshift into you — only in the classic "T Pose" state, after which it'll promptly fall over.